All Episodes

 I mean, this was an inner circle guy for Barack Obama.

-Everyone should go read United States government versus Pros Michael, because here's what the United the federal prosecutors just laid out in court a few days after uh Biden made that post.
+Everyone should go read United States government versus Proz Michael, because here's what the federal prosecutors just laid out in court a few days after Biden made that boast.

-None of the media, or very little of the media have covered this case.
+None of the media, very little of the media, have covered this case.

-It's a jaw dropping case, and it's very hard for Joe Biden to stay up there with a straight face, not only in all the scandals you listed, Sean, but this new one where you have foreign money, foreign intervention, a friend of Barack Obama at the heart of a conspiracy to launder money into the 2012 re-election efforts of uh Barack Obama.
+It's a jaw-dropping case, and it's very hard for Joe Biden to stay up there with a straight face, not only in all the scandals you listed, Sean, but this new one where you have foreign money, foreign intervention, a friend of Barack Obama at the heart of a conspiracy to launder money into the 2012 reelection efforts of Barack Obama.

 Everyone should go read that case.